GabeScott/standard-works-vault/General Conference/2010 April - Developing Good Judgment and Not Judging Others.md

 # Developing Good Judgment and Not Judging Others

-*By Gregory A. Schwitzer - Of the Seventy*
+By Elder Gregory A. Schwitzer - *Of the Seventy*

 *Given in the April session of the 2010 General Conference*

+>*Good judgment is needed not only in understanding people but also in facing decisions that often lead us to or away from our Heavenly Father.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2010/04/developing-good-judgment-and-not-judging-others?lang=eng)

 We live in a world in which many situations require us to make judgments that are often difficult.
-Yet the Savior gave the commandment to “judge not” our fellowman.
-How can we do this and still exercise good judgment in a world full of deception and corruption?
+Yet the Savior gave the commandment to “judge not” our fellowman.[^1] How can we do this and still exercise good judgment in a world full of deception and corruption?
 We must judge well when making critical decisions in each phase of our life, such as choosing friends, finding an eternal companion, or choosing an occupation that will allow us to care for our family and serve the Lord.
 Although the Savior asked us not to judge others, He still expects us to use excellent judgment.

 We may often find ourselves making quick judgments about people, which can change or redefine our relationships with them.
 Often incorrect judgments are made because of limited information or because we do not see beyond that which is immediately in front of us.

 By way of illustration, the story is often told of the time when Jesus visited the home of Mary and Martha, who lived in Bethany with their brother, Lazarus.
 It was a welcome place for the Master, where He could rest and enjoy the surroundings of a righteous home.
 During one of His visits, Martha was busy preparing a meal and Mary elected to sit at the Master’s feet to receive His instruction.

-“But Martha was cumbered about much serving, and came to him, and said, Lord, dost thou not care that my sister hath left me to serve alone? ...
+“But Martha was cumbered about much serving, and came to him, and said, Lord, dost thou not care that my sister hath left me to serve alone? …

 “And Jesus answered and said unto her, Martha, Martha, thou art careful and troubled about many things:

-“But one thing is needful: and Mary hath chosen that good part, which shall not be taken away from her.”
+“But one thing is needful: and Mary hath chosen that good part, which shall not be taken away from her.”[^2]

 Many Sunday lessons have been taught using this story which have cast Martha in a lesser position in terms of her faith.
 Yet there is another story of this great woman, Martha, which gives us a deeper view of her understanding and testimony.
 It happened when the Savior arrived to raise her brother, Lazarus, from the dead.
 On this occasion it was Martha whom we find going to Jesus “as soon as she heard” He was coming.
-As she meets Him, she says that she knows that “whatsoever [He would] ask of God, God [would] give [Him].”
+As she meets Him, she says that she knows that “whatsoever \[He would\] ask of God, God \[would\] give \[Him\].”

 Christ then shared with Martha the great doctrine of the resurrection, saying: